NDeyneka/Cache-server-2/README.md

 ### Limitations

-Cache storage is based on a simple hand-written hash-table which does not handle collisions.
+- Cache storage is based on a simple hand-written hash-table which does not handle collisions.
-There is high probability of collisions in case of ~1000 distinct keys in requests.
+	There is high probability of collisions in case of ~1000 distinct keys in PUT requests.
+- Time to live must well fit in C++ integer data type.
+Values exceeding one billion are undesirable.

 ## Getting started